JayeHicks/ManageIrrigation/backend/README.md

   * Some integrations are flexible and forgiving in that they allow you to alter them post creation.
 Some are completely inflexible.
 Having all of the necessary resources pre allocated and being able to supply  meaningful names can be a big help for integrations that are not so flexible.

 ## Single Page Web Applications
 * Using the API Gateway section of the AWS console, you can generate an SDK (Software Development Kit) to enable programmatic invocation of your AWS API Gateway endpoints.
-If you do this, the AWS Console will generate 11 JavaScript files for you; 11 files for each of your API Gateway endpoints.
+  * If you do this, the AWS Console will generate 11 JavaScript files for you; 11 files for each of your API Gateway endpoints.
 Of these 11 files, only one files (i.e., apigClient.js) is specific to a given API Gateway endpoint.
-You can easily genericize this single file (e.g., accept parameters) so that it can support multiple API Gateway endpoints and obviously a single set of 10 files can be shared across all API Gateway endpoints.
+  * You can easily genericize this single unique file (e.g., accept parameters) so that it can support multiple API Gateway endpoints and obviously a single set of 10 files can be shared across all API Gateway endpoints.
 * In order to invoke an AWS API Gateway endpoint securely you will need to supply the JavaScript file 'amazon-cognito-identity.min.js' to your program.
   * In 2017, when I first had need of this SDK, I decided to source it from www.npmjs.com
   * In short, I installed npm on my local machine, downloaded the "AWS Cognito Identity SDK for JavaScript" bundle, and then located the file in my machine's local file system.
+* I'm a true beginner when it comes to HTML + JavaScript development.
+In the off chance that another novice is reading this
   * I manage the size of my JavaScript code by using naming standards for groupings of similar HTML elements.
 This allows me to employ programmatic JavaScript iteration to dynamically set/change the values of groups of HTML elements.
-While this is a sound technique it should not be taken to the point of creating cryptic, hard-to-maintain JavaScript.
+  * While this is a sound technique it should not be taken to the point of creating cryptic, hard-to-maintain JavaScript.
 * You can reduce your application support workload if you educate your end users.
 A large number of issues can resolved by the end user if the follow these guidelines:
    * Only access the web application using a modern web browser.
 Ensure that the browser is free of plugins, extensions, and all other end-user modifications
    * Have your end users segregate work browsers from personal browsers.
 Only access the solution's web applications using a machine / browser combination in which the removal and reinstallation of the web browser poses no issue.
 The removal and reinstallation of a personal use browser would certainly pose a problem for most.
 In particular, it would remove cached values (e.g., convenient caching of your user id and password for sites that are visited on a regular basis) and would remove saved links unless they were saved to a local file and reimported after reinstallation.